eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 A topic related to the WUA is the following.
 It would be useful if the Wallet Unit were able provide a proof that the PID or attestation private key is protected by the same WSCA as the WUA private key.
 Because if that is the case, the PID Provider or Attestation Provider can be sure that the security level of the new PID or attestation key is the same as the security level of the WUA key.
-Moreover, such a proof could also be useful if case of a combined presentation of attributes as discussed in [Topic 18](#a2318-topic-18---combined-presentations-of-attributes), to give assurance to the Relying Party that all of these attestations originate from the same WSCA/WSCD and thus are related to the same User.
+Moreover, such a proof could also be useful in case of a combined presentation of attributes as discussed in [Topic 18](#a2318-topic-18---combined-presentations-of-attributes), to give assurance to the Relying Party that all of these attestations originate from the same WSCA/WSCD and thus are related to the same User.

 However, at the moment of writing this version of the ARF, no commonly agreed technical specification of such a proof is available.
 Moreover, even if such a specification were available, it is not fully clear how many WSCAs/WSCDs available to Wallet Units will support the cryptographic functionalities